 Read more: How to Stay Stylish While Traveling

-Enquire about the price BEFORE You Take Public Transportation
+11. Ask About The Price BEFORE You Take Public Transportation

 It’s a good idea to ask about the price before you hop on a bus, guagua, or other form of public transportation.
 We learned our lesson in the Dominican Republic.